OpenAstronomy/openastronomy.github.io/_projects/2023/stingray/lombscargle.md

 ##### Community Bonding
 Community Bonding
-* Scope out which spectral timing methods can be adapted to uneven sampling, and which functionality to adapt from astrapy
+* Scope out which spectral timing methods can be adapted to uneven sampling, and which functionality to adapt from astropy
 * Set up development environment and become familiar with stingray core functionality

 ##### Coding starts